EPCCed/eidf-docs/docs/services/confidentialdataworkspace/router-docs.md

 Where `eidfxxx-router` is the name of the host entry in the SSH config file for the router.

-## SSH Access to Secure Virtual Desktop VMs via the Router
+## SSH Access to Confidential Data Workspace VMs via the Router

-VM Admins can access the Secure Virtual Desktop VMs via SSH by first connecting to the project router `<project_code>-router` and then jumping from there to the target VM.
+VM Admins can access the Confidential Data Workspace VMs via SSH by first connecting to the project router `<project_code>-router` and then jumping from there to the target VM.
 This is the only way to access the VMs via SSH as direct SSH access to the VMs is disabled for security of the service.
 This is easiest done using a SSH config file with the appropriate ProxyJump configuration, adding to the existing `~/.ssh/config` entry described above for the router.

 ```bash
 Host eidfxxx-VM